1929 – 1930

 The District’s formation marked a fundamental and important change in the administration of these essential services.
 No longer would Bloomfield, Hartford, Newington Wethersfield and Windsor – the original MDC member towns – have to manage their water and sewer systems separately.
 Now these services would be provided more efficiently and effectively on a cooperative regional basis.

-On July 1, 1930, the MDC started operations by assuming responsibility for the 9.5 billion gallon Nepaug reservoir, located where Burlington, canton and New Hartford meet, as well as six smaller reservoirs in West Hartford.
+On July 1, 1930, the MDC started operations by assuming responsibility for the 9.5 billion gallon Nepaug reservoir, located where Burlington, Canton and New Hartford meet, as well as six smaller reservoirs in West Hartford.
 A year later, construction of the Barkhamsted Reservoir began.
 Today Barkhamsted is the largest single water supply reservoir in the state with a capacity of 30 billion gallons.

 In 1938, the MDC built a major water pollution control plant in Hartford’s South Meadows.
 This was the very first facility on the Connecticut River to provide sewage treatment.